 According to Gold Standard Requirements version 2.1, the time of first submission means submission of the Local Stakeholder Consultation Report for projects proceeding under the regular project cycle, and submission of the required Gold Standard project activity documentation for a Pre-Feasibility Assessment and payment of the applicable fee under the retroactive project cycle.

+The start date of the crediting period for this project was 20/11/2011, however project participants decided to request credits only from 01/12/2011.
+Therefore, in order to avoid confusion and save the generated credits by the project activity during the total crediting period, Gold Standard Secretariat suggested that the start date of crediting period should be 01/12/2011 instead of 20/11/2011.

 Methodology available at: <http://cdm.unfccc.int/methodologies/DB/WHTQUFLWCVNB9CIUZC198A712WGQR4/view.html >.
 Last visited on: 13/10/2014